Women’s Workout Routine to Get Lean and Strong: 5-Day Training Plan

 Here’s a female workout plan to look, move and feel better -- not just for this summer body, but for life.

-During this 5-day workout plan for women we will put an emphasis on the lower body and cardio so you can achieve this lean body.
+During this 5-day workout plan for women we will put an emphasis on the lower body and cardio, so you can achieve this lean and strong body.

 Every body part will be worked to help you look balanced and obtain the full benefits of strength training.

 Cardio is important to improve oxygen delivery to muscles and help shed fat for a slimmer, toned look.